shepherdjerred/homelab/README.md

-# Servers
+# Homelab

-This repository contains resources related to my home server, currently called `lamport`.
+This repository contains resources related to my homelab, currently called `lamport`.
 I give each of my servers a unique name so that I can keep track of them over time.